Should I Eat Halal Meat?

-It’s always great to hear from our international listeners, and we have a follow up to the recent Burger King episode, and it comes from Grant who lives and minsters in North Africa.
-He asks: “Pastor John I’m a Christian worker in a Muslim country.
+It’s always great to hear from our international listeners, and we have a follow up to the recent Burger King episode, and it comes from Grant who lives and ministers in North Africa.
+He asks, “Pastor John, I’m a Christian worker in a Muslim country.
 A few nights ago, I was catching up on APJ episodes while cooking my dinner.
-I found myself affirming everything that you said in episode 394 (Burger King), until I looked into my frying pan with horror.
-All meat here is halal [prepared according to Muslim law].
-Whether purchased at a grocery store, from a butcher, or eaten in a local home, all available meat is slaughtered by praying Allah’s name while the animal is faced towards mecca.
+I found myself affirming everything that you said in that episode, until I looked into my frying pan with horror.
+All meat here is halal (prepared according to Muslim law).
+Whether purchased at a grocery store, from a butcher, or eaten in a local home, all available meat is slaughtered by praying Allah’s name while the animal is faced toward Mecca.
 Often, there is even a stamp on food verifying it as halal.
-I have pondered over this and am baffled, knowing both that the Muslim ‘allah’ is misconception of God and that sharing meals with locals is a key part of missionary work.
+I have pondered over this, and I am baffled, knowing both that the Muslim ‘Allah’ is misconception of God and that sharing meals with locals is a key part of missionary work.
 What might be a wise course of action both here in a Muslim context and in the homes of Muslim friends stateside?”

-Here is the second reason for being free to eat halal foods is that if even if they were offered in an act of worship to Allah, this would only be a hindrance to Christians eating it if the Muslim hosts at the supper said, made clear that the sharing in this food is a sharing in the worship of Allah.
-And I think that is wrong, joining a Muslim in worshipping Allah, because what a Muslim means by Allah and what a Muslim does in worship is radically different from what a Christian does in approaching God through Jesus Christ.
+Here is the second reason for being free to eat halal foods: even if they were offered in an act of worship to Allah, this would only be a hindrance to Christians eating it if the Muslim hosts at the supper made it clear that the sharing in this food is a sharing in the worship of Allah.
+And I think that is wrong — joining a Muslim in worshiping Allah — because what a Muslim means by Allah, and what a Muslim does in worship, is radically different from what a Christian does in approaching God through Jesus Christ.

 So my counsel to Grant is, You are free.
 You are free to eat halal foods at home, and you are free to have Muslims over and serve it, and you are free to go to their house and eat it, because, I think, Paul has addressed the situation incredibly similar to yours and solved it that way.